SSWConsulting/SSW.Rules.Content/rules/video-editing-terminologies/rule.md

 The cutaway shot is a filmmaking and video editing technique.
 It is a supplementary shot that “cuts away” from the main action.

-The SSWTV channel does not use cutaways in its content.

 ![](Cutaway-Example.png)

 **Video: Cutaway - Different types - [0:06-1:39](https://youtu.be/WrIwfImLXOA?t=6)**